Safety Awareness Handbook

-According to the state of Michigan Uniform Crime Report, 48,064 motor vehicles were stolen in our state during 2005.
-The FBI ranks Michigan as the sixth highest state in the nation for motor vehicle theft.
+The FBI ranks Michigan as the sixth-highest state in the nation for motor vehicle theft.
 Many of these auto theft incidents were crimes of opportunity that could have been easily prevented by the owner and use of the following common sense safety tips:

-Larceny (the theft of unattended property) is the most frequently occurring crime at Wayne State University, as it is in almost every other Michigan community as well.
+Larceny (the theft of unattended property) is the most frequently occurring crime at Wayne State University, as it is in almost every other Michigan community.
 Anything that is valuable to you will be valuable to someone else.
 It is just a matter of the thief finding the right time and place to steal your property.

 Your worst enemy during a fire is smoke.
 If you are surrounded by smoke, get down on the floor and crawl to safety.
 Hold your breath and close your eyes if you can.
 Close doors behind you as you escape.
 Always use stairs to escape, never use an elevator.
 Some simple fire safety tips:

 • Learn the location of fire exits and fire alarm pull boxes.
 Sound the fire alarm is you see smoke or smell a burning odor.